yanganto/Ant/README.md

 ---
 a slack bot doing simple script jobs

+Usage
+---
+- `antbot -c` to copy the config file to current folder
+- `antbot` to run the bot
+- `antbot -h` for help

+Config
+---
 please set up following parameters in config file as ant.conf (in working folder or in ~/.config);
 or set up as environment parameters:
 - BOT_ID (you can skip if BOT_NAME is set)